What is the best way to invest money?

 Children’s savings accounts are investments you can make on behalf of your children to put them on the path to financial security, while helping them understand how to save and why it’s important.
-This type of savings account typically offers more competitive interest rates than adult savings accounts, so they can be a great investment in your child’s future.
+This type of savings account typically offers more competitive interest rates than adult savings accounts, making it one of the best ways to invest money for your child’s future.

 Peer-to-peer lending firms typically offer returns on your investment of around 6%, but this type of investment doesn’t come without risk.
 Peer-to-peer lending means you’ll invest your money into a business or project that needs capital to grow.
 Your investment is paid back to you with interest, as long as the business or project has succeeded.
 This type of investment might provide a lower risk in times of economic growth.